MichaelMueller/QuickExpression/README.md

-# QuickTestApp
+# QuickExpression
-A Quick application for running Testsuites.
+A library for Expressions within the SOA Framework Quick.